Deformation of Quintic Threefolds to the Chordal Variety: Degenerate stable maps to the central fiber

-\textbf{3.1.
-Relative Stable Maps to $Y_1$ and $Y_2$.} In this section we will describe the moduli spaces $M({\mathfrak Y}_i^{\text{rel}},\Gamma_i)$ of relative stable maps to the ${\mathfrak Y}_i$, when $g_i \equiv 0$, i.e. all connected components have arithmetic genus $0$.
-Since there are no nonconstant maps from a rational curve to a curve of geometric genus $1$, all irreducible components of any relative stable map are sent either inside the fibers of the maps $\varphi_i:Y_i \to E_i$, or to the lines in the rulings of the intermediary ruled varieties reviewed earlier, possibly as multiple covers.
+In this section, we want to describe the moduli spaces ${\mathcal M}({\mathfrak Y}_i^{\text{rel}},\Gamma_i)$ of relative stable maps to the ${\mathfrak Y}_i$, when $g_1 \equiv g_2 \equiv 0$, i.e. all connected components have arithmetic genus $0$.
+Since there are no nonconstant maps from a rational curve to a curve of geometric genus $1$, all irreducible components of any relative stable map are sent either inside the fibers of the maps

+constructed in section 2, or to the lines in the rulings of the intermediary ruled varieties reviewed earlier, possibly as multiple covers.
 Formally, we have a morphism

 specifying the $\varphi_i$-fiber containing each connected component.
 We will show that the conditions the $r$-tuples of images in $S$ of the distinguishes marked points need to satisfy boil down to a collection of linear equations in $\text{Pic}(E)$.
 These conditions are obtained by restricting information about rational equivalence on the surfaces $\varphi_i^{-1}(p)$ to information about rational equivalence on the corresponding copy of $E_j \subset \varphi_i^{-1}(p)$.